gterrono/houston/README.md

 ===============
 Houston is a zero-config Meteor Admin, modeled after [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), intended as a simple way for developers to give end-users (or themselves) an easy way to view and manipulate their app's data.

+**Latest News** We just added Custom Actions for collections, which map cleanly to meteor Methods.
+Try them out!

 #### [Video presentation](https://www.youtube.com/watch?v=vXeWxbJQr5o)

 Houston is available through the [Atmosphere](https://atmospherejs.com/package/houston) package manager.